 For me, I prefer NordVPN.

-However, I have a number of friends that use and prefer CyberGhost.
+However, I have a number of friends that use and really like CyberGhost.

 Similar to most any kind of security software, as long as you’re dealing with reputable companies, the one you choose isn’t nearly as important as just choosing and using one!